 This chart describes the different types of insulin and how they can affect you.
 Within each category, there are different formulations that may vary the onset, peak, or duration.

-Although there are four main types of insulin, there are far more prescription brands that offer the medication in its main forms.
-These brands may vary by the type of insulin, dosing, and how it is delivered, among other factors.
+Although there are multiple types of insulin, there are far more prescription brands that offer the medication in its main forms.
+These brands may vary by the type of insulin, dosing, and the insulin delivery method, among other factors.
 Here’s an overview of the different brands and insulin products available:

 Rapid-acting insulin products include: